3dem/emhub/docs/installation/deploy_nginx.rst

 Key Options
 -----------

-Some of the explicit changes are commented below:
+Some of the recommended changes are mentioned below:

 .. code-block:: nginx